peter-lyons-kehl/deta.space_shuttle.rs/README.md

 # Disclaimers

-- This is __not__ an introduction to either platform.
+- This is __not__ a complete introduction to either platform.
 Their existing documentation is already awesome. <todo>
 - Both are agile/work in progress.
 Especially, functionality can be ahead of the documentation.
 Join and shape it!